trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 *   `npm install -g ethereumjs-testrpc@beta`
 *   `npm install -g truffle@beta`

-## Creating a Truffle Project
+## Creating a Truffle Project Using a Truffle Box

 Truffle initializes in the current directory.
 So first, create a directory in your development folder of choice.
 We're calling ours "pet-shop-tutorial".
-We'll initialize a "bare" Truffle project, meaning there will be no example contracts included.
+We'll initialize our project with a [Truffle Box](/boxes).
+Truffle Boxes are helpful boilerplates that contain additional modules and/or scripts to ease development.

 ```shell
 // Create the directory.